Edge of Excess

 Edge of Excess is the tenth and final studio album by Canadian hard rock band Triumph, and the only one not to feature original guitarist and lead singer Rik Emmett who left the band in 1988, leaving Gil Moore as the sole lead vocalist.
 After a few years of inactivity, Moore and bassist Mike Levine recruited session guitarist Phil X to replace Emmett and released Edge of Excess in 1992.
-The song "Troublemaker" was featured in the 1992 movie Hellraiser III: Hell on Earth.
+The song "Troublemaker" was featured in the 1992 film Hellraiser III: Hell on Earth.